-Truckload and LTL (Less-Than-Truckload) freight shipping are two different shipping services.
+Truckload vs. LTL, what’s the difference?
+Truckload and LTL (Less than Truckload) freight shipping are two different shipping services.
 They can be used together while many shippers tend to use one or the other exclusively.
 The first step to knowing if you’re doing everything you can to ensure efficient shipping of your inland cargo, you should understand the impact mode can make on risk, speed, and cost.

 Truckload (Full Truckload Shipping or FTL) means that one shipping trailer contracts to one shipper, customer, or consignee.
 FTL shipments typically move from point A to B.

 Less than truckload (LTL) is a mixed trailer that contains freight from 2 or more shippers, customers, or consignees.
 They make stops at several locations to pick up and drop off goods, and the shipments are loaded and unloaded at consolidation facilities.

 Take a look at the differences between truckload and LTL shipping before you ship your goods out of the warehouse.